apache/zeppelin/docs/interpreter/spark.md

  * **local[*]** in local mode
  * **spark://master:7077** in standalone cluster
  * **yarn-client** in Yarn client mode
+ * **yarn-cluster** in Yarn cluster mode
  * **mesos://host:5050** in Mesos cluster

 That's it.
 Zeppelin will work with any version of Spark and any deployment type without rebuilding Zeppelin in this way.
 For the further information about Spark & Zeppelin version compatibility, please refer to "Available Interpreters" section in [Zeppelin download page](https://zeppelin.apache.org/download.html).

 > Note that without exporting `SPARK_HOME`, it's running in local mode with included version of Spark.
 The included version may vary depending on the build profile.

+### 3. Yarn mode
+Zeppelin support both yarn client and yarn cluster mode (yarn cluster mode is supported from 0.8.0).
+For yarn mode, you must specify `SPARK_HOME` & `HADOOP_CONF_DIR`.
+You can either specify them in `zeppelin-env.sh`, or in interpreter setting page.
+Specifying them in `zeppelin-env.sh` means you can use only one version of `spark` & `hadoop`.
+Specifying them in interpreter setting page means you can use multiple versions of `spark` & `hadoop` in one zeppelin instance.

 ## SparkContext, SQLContext, SparkSession, ZeppelinContext
 SparkContext, SQLContext and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext` and `z`, respectively, in Scala, Python and R environments.